 The risks relating to the different currencies have been covered using hedge and swap agreements.
 The swap contracts mature in accordance with the terms of the related assets and liabilities.
-During 2015 the Company repaid all outstanding amounts under the Debt Issuance Programme arranged by Morgan Stanley & Co.
-International Limited.
-As per 30 June 2016, no foreign currency transactions are included in the balance sheet.
+As per 30 June 2017, no foreign currency transactions are included in the balance sheet.